sjjsy/neronet/doc/user_manual.rst

 EXPERIMENT_ID is the 'ID' attribute defined on the topmost row of the experiment folder's config.yaml.
 Alternatively, if you only want to delete a certain experiment within a folder, you can use the format 'ID/experiment_Id' (see *specifying experiments* to find out what these attributes are).
 Commands of the format 'delete ID/experiment_Id' don't affect the experiment's children or parents.

 Using the command above doesn't delete the experiment folder or any files within it.
 It only removes the experiment's information from Neronet's database.
-It also doesn't affect the experiment's children
+It also doesn't affect the children of the experiment.

 Submitting Experiments and Batches of Experiments to Computing Clusters